-The quadrupole current is changed to alter the strength and direction of the quadrupole magnetic field such that a measurable change in the beam shape is seen by the OTR system.
-Initially, the beam was steered by the quadrupole indicating that the beam was not entering along the quadrupole's central axis.
-Several magnetic elements upstream of this quadrupole were adjusted to align the incident electron beam with the quadrupole's central axis.
+The current for one of the beam line quadrupoles is changed to alter the strength and direction of the quadrupole magnetic field such that a measurable change in the beam shape is seen by the OTR system.
+Initially, the beam was steered by the quadrupole indicating that the beam was not entering along the quadrupoles central axis.
+Several magnetic elements upstream of this quadrupole were adjusted to align the incident electron beam with the quadrupoles central axis.
 First, the beam current observed by a Faraday cup located at the end of beam line was maximized using upstream steering coils within the linac nearest the gun.
 Second, the first solenoid nearest the linac gun was used to focus the electron beam on the OTR screen.
-Steering coils were adjusted to maximize the beam current to the Faraday cup and minimize the deflection of the beam by the solenoid first then by the quadrupole.
+Steering coils were adjusted to maximum the beam current to the FC and minimize the deflection of the beam by the solenoid first then by the quadrupole.
 A second solenoid and the last steering magnet, both near the exit of the linac, were used in the final step to optimize the beam spot size on the OTR target and maximize the Faraday cup current.
 A configuration was found that minimized the electron beam deflection when the quadrupole current was altered during the emittance measurements.

-The emittance measurement was performed using an electron beam energy of 15 MeV and a 200 ns long, 40 mA, macro pulse peak current.
+The emittance measurement was performed using an electron beam energy of approximately 14 MeV and a 40 mA macro pulse peak current.
 The current in the first quadrupole after the exit of the linac was changed from - 5 A to 5 A with an increment of 0.2 A. Seven measurements were taken at each current step in order to determine the average beam width and the variance.
 Background measurements were taken by turning the linac's electron gun off while keep the RF on.
 Background image and beam images before and after background subtraction are shown in Fig. 3.
 A small dark current is visible in Fig. 3b that is known to be generated when electrons are pulled off the cavity wall and accelerated.

 The electron beam energy was measured using a dipole magnet downstream of the quadrupole used for the emittance measurements.
-Prior to energizing the dipole, the electron micro-pulse bunch charge passing through the dipole was measured using a Faraday cup located approximately 50 cm downstream of the OTR screen.
-The dipole current was adjusted until a maximum beam current was observed on another Faraday cup located just after the 45 degree exit port of the dipole.
-A magnetic field map of the dipole suggests that the electron beam energy was $15 \pm 1.6$ MeV.
+Prior to energizing the dipole, the single electron bunch charge passing through the dipole was measured using a Faraday cup located approximately 50 cm downstream.
+The dipole current was adjusted until a maximum single electron bunch charge was observed on another Faraday cup located just after the 45 degree exit port of the dipole.
+A magnetic field map of the dipole suggests that the electron beam energy was approximately 14 MeV.
 Future emittance measurements are planned to cover the entire energy range of the linac.